 The drink-of-choice at Kamiya Bar is their signature Denki Bran – or Electric Brandy.
 The classic Tokyo cocktail is a house-secret blend of brandy, gin, wine, curacao and herbs.
 Beware: the tasty concoction goes down easy.
 Another Kamiya classic is a liter – yes, an entire liter – of draft Asahi beer.
 Many guests – ourselves included – ordered one of each, but if you go that route, we recommend ordering a few snack plates, too.
 While Kamiya Bar serves up a punch with its drinks, it is soft on the wallet; Denki Bran is less than 300 yen a glass and a liter of beer is just over 1000 yen, both incredibly cheap by Tokyo standards!
 Map | Reviews

 Known as the place for yakitori in Tokyo (and featured on our list of What To Eat in Tokyo), Omoide Yokocho is also an iconic spot for a cold beer at the end of a long day.
-Patrons squeeze into the hole-in-the-wall eateries to have an afterwork beer and snack of grilled meat on a stick.
+Patrons squeeze into these hole-in-the-wall Tokyo eateries to have an after work beer and snack of grilled meat on a stick.
 In fact, in Omoide Yokocho – also known as Memory Lane and Piss Alley – eating yakitori and drinking beer go hand-in-hand, as one is rarely ordered without the other.

-There are numerous Tokyo rooftop bars that dot the city, allowing patrons a bird’s-eye view of the modern city.
+There are numerous Tokyo rooftop bars that dot the skyline, allowing patrons a bird’s-eye view of the modern city.
 Many of the high-in-the-sky bars offer posh and upscale experiences.
-We, however, just wanted the view – and, in our quest, we found some of the best rooftop bars in Tokyo.
+We, however, just wanting the view found some of the best rooftop bars in Tokyo.

 The Asakusa Culture Tourist Information Center sits across the street from the Sensoji Temple Thunder Gate.
 From the 8th level, open-air viewing platform, guests have a perfect view of the gate, Nakamise shopping street and the temple.
 Attached to the platform is an enclosed café where guests can linger over a coffee, beer or cocktail with a view.
 As if that wasn’t good enough, from 5:30 to 7:00pm, the café offers select drinks at happy hour prices.
 Map | Reviews

-Drinking in Tokyo is rarely ‘cheap,’ so we get a little giddy when we find happy hour deals.
-We discovered limited happy hour details online and found it was best to inquire further when we spotted a happy hour sign.
+Drinking in Tokyo is rarely cheap, so we get a little giddy when we find happy hour deals.
+We discovered limited Tokyo happy hour details online and found it was best to inquire further when we spotted a happy hour sign.